The Senior Leader Master’s Degree Apprenticeship

 Our Senior Leaders Master’s Apprenticeship will be delivered via blended learning so the programme will be scheduled in a flexible manner to meet employers’ and learners requirements and taking into account their family needs.
 We are not a university delivering academic focused learning.

-Face-to-face learning will take place in a convenient and suitable location and shall combine workshops/lectures with suitable amenities etc to create the most conducive and best possible learning experience.
+Face-to-face learning will usually take place in a convenient and suitable location and shall combine workshops/lectures with suitable amenities etc to create the most conducive and best possible learning experience.
 With Covid 19 the face to face classes will be operated via zoom using our online portal and spread out more evenly so students get the best experience.

-Apprentices are also welcome to attend graduation ceremonies at the universities in France, North Borneo Malaysia and the UK.
+Apprentices are also welcome to attend graduation ceremonies at the universities in France and the UK.